Depth perception: The law of Newton–Müller–Gudden

-The eye-forelimb EF hypothesis
+The eye-forelimb (EF) hypothesis

-The EF hypothesis suggests that the need of accurate eye–hand control was key in the evolution of stereopsis.
+The eye-forelimb (EF) hypothesis suggests that the need for accurate eye-hand control was key in the evolution of stereopsis.
 According to the EF hypothesis, stereopsis is evolutionary spinoff from a more vital process: that the construction of the optic chiasm and the position of eyes (the degree of lateral or frontal direction) is shaped by evolution to help the animal to coordinate the limbs (hands, claws, wings or fins).

-The EF hypothesis postulates that it has selective value to have short neural pathways between areas of the brain that receive visual information about the hand and the motor nuclei that control the coordination of the hand.
+The EF hypothesis postulates that it has a selective value to have short neural pathways between areas of the brain that receive visual information about the hand and the motor nuclei that control the coordination of the hand.
 The essence of the EF hypothesis is that evolutionary transformation in OC will affect the length and thereby speed of these neural pathways.

 Having the primate type of OC means that motor neurons controlling/executing let us say right hand movement, neurons receiving sensory e.g. tactile information about the right hand, and neurons obtaining visual information about the right hand, all will be situated in the same (left) brain hemisphere.
-The reverse is true for the left hand, the processing of visual, tactile information, and motor command – all of that takes place in the right hemisphere.
-Cats and arboreal (tree-climbing) marsupials have analogous arrangements (between 30 and 45% of IVP and forward directed eyes).
+The reverse is true for the left hand, the processing of visual, tactile information, and motor command – all of which takes place in the right hemisphere.
+Cats and arboreal (tree-climbing) marsupials have analogous arrangements (between 30 and 45% of IVP and forward-directed eyes).
 The result will be that visual info of their forelimbs reaches the proper (executing) hemisphere.

-The evolution has resulted in small, and gradual fluctuations to the direction of the nerve pathways in the OC.
+The evolution has resulted in small, and gradual fluctuations in the direction of the nerve pathways in the OC.
 This transformation can go in either direction.